zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 Good luck.

-Please thank Chris Lienert for spending his time to walk me through the interview process if this has helped you.
+Please thank Chris Lienert for spending his time with us if this helped you.
 [You can reach him through Twitter][1].

 [1]:	https://twitter.com/cliener "Chris Lienert"